 Principal Interest Tax and Insurance: The Most Important Number a Buyer Needs to Know

 I hear you!
 Professionals in the loan industry assume every home loan borrower who applies for a home loan should automatically know what PITI means.
-The truth is, the first time many borrowers come in contact with the concept of PITI is at the moment the borrower sits down with a loan agent for the first time.
+The truth is that many first time borrowers come in contact with the concept of PITI at the moment they sit down with a loan agent for the first time.

 Mortgage is another word for home loan.

 PITI is real estate loan jargon for Principal, Interest, Tax, and Insurance.
 The acronym PITI is the monthly mortgage payment.
 It is the amount of money you need to pay back the loan on your house each month.

 - Principal: The “P” stands for Principal.
 The principal is the amount of money that you borrowed.
 It is the amount of money owed on the loan.
 Your monthly principal is the amount of money that you pay each month.

 - Interest: The first “I” stands for Interest.
 When you borrow money, the lender will charge interest on the money you borrowed.
 Your monthly payment includes interest to be paid back on a monthly basis.

 - Tax: The “T” stands for property Tax.
 Although property tax is paid to the tax assessor’s office in two installments six months apart, the yearly amount you owe for property tax is divided over a 12-month period.
 You need to save 1/12 of your yearly property tax amount each month in order to be able to pay your bi-annual property tax bill when the tax comes due.

 - Insurance: The second “I” stands for Insurance.
 There are two kinds of insurance.
 One is Homeowner’s Insurance, like earthquake insurance, flood insurance, and fire insurance.
 The other type of insurance is Private Mortgage Insurance.
 The yearly amount you owe for insurance is divided over a 12-month period.
 This is money you need to save each month to be able to make your insurance premium payments each month.